 If the Blue Lagoon is on your Iceland itinerary, then Hotel Silica is a great choice.
-Hotel Silica has their own private thermal pool “Silica Lagoon” for their guests with a poolside waiter.
+Hotel Silica has its own private thermal pool “Silica Lagoon” for its guests with a poolside waiter.
 Your stay also includes a complimentary premium admission to Blue Lagoon (only a short walk from Silica Lagoon), fitness center and daily breakfast.
 This is the best way to experience the thermal pools of Iceland hands down.

 Mid-Range Hotels in Iceland

 Just like the name suggests this is right in central Reykjavik!
 This is the perfect location to just walk around and explore.

 The rooms are simple standard hotel rooms but it’s all about location here.
 Lovely spot downtown, cobblestone street with plenty of dining options as well and nearby the hop-on and hop-off bus stop.
 The hotel itself also houses their own bar and café for those nights when you feel like taking it easy or staying in.

 The Radisson Blu is also located in central Reykjavik with their restaurant 1919 on-site serving locally sourced foods this is another great option for travelers looking for a mid-range option with walking distance sights, shops, and restaurants.

 Close to the national art gallery and old harbor.
 They have a fitness center on the property if you like to keep in shape while traveling!
 They also have a convenient app that displays hotel specials as well as must-see nearby spots.

 Hotel Laxnes in Mosfellsbaer

 Their motto is “Enjoy the Best of Both Worlds” located only about 20 minutes from Reykjavik you are close enough to enjoy but also far enough to have some more seclusion, quiet and better viewing for night skies.